Alexandria's founded by Alexander

 Alexander’s first encounter with the Oriental way of life occurred right after the Battle of Issus when Darius’ tent had fallen into Macedonian hands and had been prepared for Alexander as he returned from his unsuccessful pursuit of the fleeing Darius.
 When he entered his enemy’s tent, he remarked – rightfully so – this is what it means to be a king!

 Yet, as impressive as these traveling quarters were, it certainly was only a faint hint of what he found two years later in Babylon.
 Although the origins of Babylon may go back as far as the 23rd century BC, its first archives date from 2286 BC.
 After being occupied by the Assyrians (Ashurbanipal) and the Neo-Babylonians (Nebuchadnezzar), the Empire fell to the Persians (Cyrus the Great) before Alexander arrived in October 331 BC.
-This implies that the Palace of Babylon was built, destroyed and rebuilt several times over the centuries and in spite of the shiny blue tiles it has a somewhat reserved appearance.
+This implies that the Palace of Babylon was built, destroyed, and rebuilt several times over the centuries, and despite the shiny blue tiles, it has a somewhat reserved appearance.

 Susa, on the other hand, was founded circa 4,200 BC and has Elamite origins.
 This is where the famous Code of Hammurabi stood from 1175 BC onwards.
 The city was also conquered by Cyrus the Great to eventually become part of the Persian Empire.
-Yet the glazed bricks walls in Susa are friendlier than those at Babylon as many pastel colors were implemented, giving the walls automatically a more pleasant appearance.
-It is clear that the palace and its decorations must have impressed Alexander and his entourage.
+Yet the glazed brick walls in Susa are friendlier than those at Babylon as many pastel colors were implemented, giving the walls automatically a more pleasant appearance.
+The palace and its decorations must have impressed Alexander and his entourage.
 After all, they had not seen Persepolis yet!

 Certainly, at this stage, Alexander had no idea of the wealth and luxuries that still awaited him making his enemies tables nothing more than his footstools.